 What is Stacks?

-Stacks is a restricted online portal to stacks.loc.gov that houses non-public domain digital collection items like newspapers and other periodicals.
-There is at least one designated workstation available in every reading room/research center that will allow you to search and access the materials - the content can be viewed and printed out, but not downloaded or saved.
+Stacks is a browser-based platform that provides access to rights-restricted digital content in the Library’s permanent collection.
+There is at least one designated workstation available in every reading room/research center that will allow you to search and access the materials – the content can be viewed and printed out, but not downloaded or saved.

 What digital content is available in Stacks?
-Stacks contains digital content from across the Library Collections and Services Group but primarily contains rights-restricted digital content from the Library’s general and international collections.
-Highlights available in Stacks include electronic books, journals, and newspapers received as a part of Cataloging-in-Publication, copyright deposit, and digitized titles from the Library’s print collections.
-Stacks also includes smaller amounts of rights-restricted audio recordings, films and videos, legal gazettes, manuscripts, music scores, and maps.
+Stacks provides access to digital content from across the Library but primarily contains rights-restricted digital content from the Library’s general and international collections.
+Highlights available in Stacks include electronic books, journals, and newspapers received as a part of Cataloging-in-Publication program, copyright deposit, and digitized titles from the Library’s print collections.
+Stacks also includes smaller amounts of rights-restricted audio recordings, films and videos, legal gazettes, manuscripts, music scores, maps, and computer files.

 Where can I find/use Stacks?
-Access to this rights-restricted content is only available onsite at the Library of Congress to registered researchers.
-Contact reference staff corresponding to your research area from the following list of reading rooms or view the embedded step-by-step video below for more information about the Library's rights-restricted digital content currently available in Stacks, the primary system for accessing rights-restricted digital materials in the Library of Congress's permanent collection.
+Access to Stacks is only available to registered researchers at specifically designated reading room computer terminals on the Library’s campus.
+Contact reference staff corresponding to your research area from the following list of reading rooms or view the embedded step-by-step video below for more information about the Library’s rights-restricted digital content currently available in Stacks.

 - African & Middle Eastern Reading Room, Jefferson Building, Room LJ-229